audibleblink/vpn_access_point/README.md

 * Raspberry Pi 2B
   - [X] Raspbian

+* Raspberry Pi 3 (testing soon)
+  - [ ] Raspbian

 ## Verified Working Wireless Adapters
 - [X] Alfa AWUS036NEH

 ## Setup

+__A word about DNS leakage:__ Always check http://dnsleak.com/ for DNS leakage after connecting to the Pi.
+I can't account for client/router settings to which the Pi will be connecting.

 This setup assumes that the VPN client app is Openvpn, using *.ovpn files from Private Internet Access.
 You must have an active PIA account and configure the script with your credentials